 Genetics & Cancer

-News sources around the world have increasingly been reporting on medical advances in genetics.
 The study of DNA continues to bring us closer to achieving the goal of personalized medicine.
 Healthcare providers are now able to assess risk and determine the best treatments for many diseases based on genetic information.
-While not every disease or cancer diagnosis is due to genetics, knowing the role of genes can improve the healthcare experience as well as the treatment outcome.
+Knowing the role of genetics can improve healthcare as well as the treatment outcome.

 Does cancer run in your family?